huntrw6/stagepilot-beta/README.md

 # StagePilot

-StagePilot is a desktop production dashboard for keeping a live service coordinated.
-It loads the current or next upcoming service plan from Planning Center, responds to MIDI cues from MultiTracks Playback, controls a ProPresenter song countdown, and sends scheduled MIDI cues to lighting software such as Lightkey.
+StagePilot brings the moving parts of a live production into one dependable dashboard.
+It loads service plans from Planning Center, listens for MIDI cues from MultiTracks Playback, keeps a ProPresenter countdown in sync, and sends scheduled MIDI cues to a lighting controller such as Lightkey.

-The dashboard provides one dependable view of the service order, current song, remaining and elapsed time, upcoming items, connection readiness, and recent activity.

 ## Download StagePilot 1.0